cldf/cldf/README.md

 ## History

-Work on this concrete proposal for a cross-linguistic data formats was triggered by the [LANCLID 2 workshop](http://www.eva.mpg.de/linguistics/conferences/2014-ws-lanclid2/index.html) held in April 2015 in Leipzig - in particular by Harald Hammarström's presentation [A Proposal for Data Interface Formats for Cross-Linguistic Data](https://github.com/clld/lanclid2/blob/master/presentations/hammarstrom.pdf).
+Work on this concrete proposal for a cross-linguistic data format was triggered by the [LANCLID 2 workshop](http://www.eva.mpg.de/linguistics/conferences/2014-ws-lanclid2/index.html) held in April 2015 in Leipzig - in particular by Harald Hammarström's presentation [A Proposal for Data Interface Formats for Cross-Linguistic Data](https://github.com/clld/lanclid2/blob/master/presentations/hammarstrom.pdf).